Midwife in the Tire Swing

 “Total load of crap, neither does she.
 Her driveway don’t go all the way to the main road.”
 Elder Jesse leaned back against the doorway and picked his teeth with a white plastic toothpick.
 “Baloney rind,” he said.

-Elder Jesse nodded in the direction of the clockwork prophetess and made a small gesture to indicate that Philomena and they might better continue their discussion in a softer tone.
+He nodded in the direction of the clockwork woman and made a small gesture to indicate that Philomena and they might better continue their discussion in a softer tone.
 “Joanna is—was—a vessel of prophesy.
 And her mechanical mannequin is the vessel of the vessel.
 Our Joanna, she don’t get out much.
 That’s a pretty well-known fact for those that know facts—like about the lady messiahs of history, but bear in mind at the time of her death she was sixty-four years old, a mighty advanced age for a eighteenth century lady if you get my meaning, all pale and indoorsy.
 She ate fat, and a lot of it, the dietary basic of her day for those as could afford it, and consumed alcohol at every meal, including breakfast.”

 “And bread…” said Philomena.
 “The staff of life…”

 “You eavesdrop.
 That means you get some exercise.
 Joanna heard the Voice o’ God.
 Poor Joanna—she turned into a regular little lard bucket, nothing much on her mind except Paradise and where her next dinner might be coming from.
 Our Joanna is a well-documented nutcase—I mean think about her BOX.
 And she had a BOX, make no mistake.
 She figured it was important and spelled it with capital letters.
 It was made out of sawn and planed slabs and about the size of a military footlocker.
 The Voice told her to get said BOX.
 The Voice then told her to write a lot and not let anybody read it.
-She was to take her writings and put them in the BOX, a not too slick plan for getting the word out I tell you.
+She was to take her writings and put them in the BOX, a not too slick strategy for getting out the word I tell you.

 “The prophetess stayed to her room when she was not out preaching.
 She wrote, then wrote again, drank prodigiously and ate sufficient of Brussels sprouts and cabbage to maintain the privacy of her person.
 Aside from the farts expelled by most of England’s seven and a half-million population (not counting cattle or the horses of the Royal Post) and the hydrogen sulfide gas of said sprouts and cabbages, Joanna Southcott’s major failing was that she didn’t drink enough.
 She had spare time on her hands and announced from her lonely loft, in writing, that without being visited by man she would soon be the mother of a miraculous child, Shiloh.”